|

 You probably will need to fertilize every two or three weeks, but follow the instructions for the specific fertilizer you

+select.
 For larger, permanent container plantings of trees and shrubs, fertilizing should be light, because

 you don't want the plants to grow so vigorously that they outgrow their containers.
 Replenish these plants by top-dressing